German Bauzulieferer to US answer

 What engagement shape fits a German construction supplier?

-A Market Entry Sprint (six to ten weeks, one US product category) rebuilds the US-facing commercial layer: ICC-aligned compliance language, CSI MasterFormat spec draft, US service architecture, and the outreach sequence to the architect and spec-writer channel.
-A Cross-Border Build (three to six months) adds trade press placement in US construction publications and ongoing US pipeline development.
-Pricing is confirmed in discovery, not on the public site.
+A Market-Entry Marketing Sprint (six to ten weeks, one US product category) rebuilds the US-facing website, offer, proof, and follow-up: ICC-aligned compliance language, CSI MasterFormat spec draft, US service proof, and the outreach sequence to the architect and spec-writer channel.
+A Cross-Border Marketing Build (three to six months) adds trade press placement in US construction publications and ongoing US pipeline development.
+Commercial terms are set after fit and scope are clear.
+No public price bands are published.

 If the product is specified across Europe but the US spec process keeps closing, describe the file.